KaiTheRedNinja/Portfolio/Documentation.docc/My Work/Apps.md

 @Metadata {
-    @PageImage(purpose: icon, source: "Phone_Icon", alt: "A phone") }
+    @PageImage(purpose: icon, source: "Phone_Icon", alt: "A phone")
+    @PageImage(purpose: card, source: "All_AppIcon", alt: "A 3x3 grid of app icons") }

 The apps I've developed or worked on, for various purposes and platforms